Bringing Vintage Aircraft to Life since 2010

 Me 262 rear view photo

-During the Autumn of 1938 BMW were working on axial flow turbojets each capable of developing 1,323lb of thrust and these were planned to be ready by December the following year.
-With this in mind Messerschmitt were requested to design an aircraft to use these engines.
-Designated P.1065 featuring tailwheel landing gear and originally featured engines in the wing roots, before being moved to under the wings, a top speed of 599 mph was predicted.
+During the 1930s BMW were working on axial flow turbojets capable of 1,323lb of thrust, and these were planned to be ready by December 1939.
+It would be Messerschmitt who were chosen to produce an aircraft to be powered by this engine.
+Designated the P.1065 it featured engines in the wing roots, before being moved to under the wings, a top speed of 599 mph was predicted.

-The first prototype of the jet Me 262 took place on the 18th July 1942, nearly nine months before the British Gloster Meteor, with a pair of 1,825lb thrust Jumo 004A engines providing the power.
-Testing of the new jet fighter continued and the tailwheel landing gear was replaced in favour of a tricycle landing gear and 1,984lb thrust Jumo 0048-1 engines were installed and sixteen months later the new aircraft was demonstrated to Adolf Hitler who gave the aircraft top priority production status.
-Hitler had seen the Me 262 as a fighter-bomber but Messerschmitt were not 100% behind using the aircraft in this role but had very little choice, so different bomb racks were tested with bomb loads of up to 2,205lb being tested.
+The first prototype of the jet powered Me 262 took place on the 18th July 1942, nearly nine months before the British Gloster Meteor, with a pair of 1,825lb thrust Junkers Jumo 004A engines providing the power.
+Testing of the new jet fighter continued and the tailwheel landing gear was replaced in favour of a tricycle landing gear and 1,984lb thrust Junkers Jumo 0048-1 engines were installed and sixteen months later the new aircraft was demonstrated to Adolf Hitler.

 Before the Me 262 could be put into production a number of issues still had to be resolved and even when this was achieved the Me 262 had to compete with the Arado Ar 234 Blitz for jet engines meaning that the built airframes had to be stockpiled.
-By April 1944 production was able to start but for the three months between June and August only 107 would be built.
+By April 1944 production was able to start, with the 19th April 1944 seeing Erprobungskommando 262 formed to begin the process of getting the Me 262 ready for operational service, but for the three months between June 1944 and August 1944 only 107 would be built.

 Technical Details